-Colby Messer and his three friends came to Denver from Canada for a Broncos game.
+Our client and his three friends came to Denver from Canada for a Broncos game.
 The night before the game the four friends went out drinking.
 During the evening, a young woman they met went back to their hotel room with them.
-Fast forward three hours: Colby is passed out in his hotel room and the young woman is gone.
+Fast forward three hours: Our client is passed out in his hotel room and the young woman is gone.
 The foursome go to the Broncos game the next day and then fly back to Canada.

-Months later, Colby travels from Canada to the United States, completely unaware that the Denver police department, in conjunction with federal agencies, have issued an international arrest warrant.
-Upon landing, Colby was imprisoned and extradited to Denver.
+Months later, our client travels from Canada to the United States, completely unaware that the Denver police department, in conjunction with federal agencies, have issued an international arrest warrant.
+Upon landing, our client was imprisoned and extradited to Denver.
 He faced six counts of gang rape; each count carried life imprisonment.
-After a bond hearing, Colby's passport was seized and he is placed under house arrest pending his jury trial.
+After a bond hearing, our client's passport was seized and he was placed under house arrest pending his jury trial.

 Our client vehemently denied the grotesque allegations and his family chose The Eichner Law Firm to prepare the case for trial.
 Despite claiming a traumatic assault and implying the use of sedatives and a loss of memory, hotel video security footage showed her sober and composed as she was on her phone talking and texting.
 The legal team subpoenaed her phone records and used cell tower records to pinpoint her movements.
 It turned out the alleged victim was not quite ready to call it a night, and hooked up with a man she had met through an online dating site.
 Only afterwards did she claim the gang rape occurred.